Manage KMS using the CLI

 To enable the token authentication method use the following command:

 Log into the KMS system using any of the identity methods Vault supports.
-The identity should have permission to use the previously set master key.
+The identity must have permission to use the previously set master key.

 Create a token role for the identity using the following command: